MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/MenuShell.md

 ### insert

-The ::insert signal is emitted when a new `Gnome::Gtk3::MenuItem` is added to a `Gnome::Gtk3::MenuShell`.
-A separate signal is used instead of `Gnome::Gtk3::Container`::add because of the need for an additional position parameter.
+The *insert* signal is emitted when a new **Gnome::Gtk3::MenuItem** is added to a **Gnome::Gtk3::MenuShell**.
+A separate signal is used instead of **Gnome::Gtk3::Container**::add because of the need for an additional position parameter.

-The inverse of this signal is the `Gnome::Gtk3::Container`::removed signal.
+The inverse of this signal is the **Gnome::Gtk3::Container**::removed signal.

 Since: 3.2

     method handler (
-      Gnome::GObject::Object :C<widget>($menu_shell),
+      N-GObject $child,
-      :C<handle-arg0>($child),
+      Int $position,
-      :C<handle-arg1>($position),
+      Gnome::GObject::Object :widget($menu_shell),
-      :$user-option1, ..., :$user-optionN
+      *%user-options
     );

   * $menu_shell; the object on which the signal is emitted

-  * $child; the `Gnome::Gtk3::MenuItem` that is being inserted
+  * $child; the **Gnome::Gtk3::MenuItem** that is being inserted

   * $position; the position at which the insert occurs

 Properties
 ==========

-An example of using a string type property of a `Gnome::Gtk3::Label` object.
+An example of using a string type property of a **Gnome::Gtk3::Label** object.
 This is just showing how to set/read a property, not that it is the best way to do it.
 This is because a) The class initialization often provides some options to set some of the properties and b) the classes provide many methods to modify just those properties.
 In the case below one can use **new(:label('my text label'))** or **gtk_label_set_text('my text label')**.

     my Gnome::Gtk3::Label $label .= new(:empty);
     my Gnome::GObject::Value $gv .= new(:init(G_TYPE_STRING));